coreyyangsmith/coreyyangsmith.github.io/_pages/about.md

 * 🏘️ Jan 2025: Sponsored and attended the 2025 Westman Centre for Real Estate Case Competition, focused on Affordable Housing.

-* 🧑‍🏫 Jan 2025: Gave a guest lecture on "Introduction to Large Language Models" for graduate students at the University of Calgary.
+* 🧑‍🏫 Jan 2025: Delivered a guest lecture on "Introduction to Large Language Models" for graduate students at the University of Calgary.

 * 👨‍🔬 Jan – Apr 2025: Acted as industry advisor for two graduate-level capstone projects, mentoring on graph machine learning and full-stack web development.